Chapter 18: Some Wautogig Women - Part 1

 Undumari

 Undumari was another strong soul of Wautogig.
 She was one of four sisters of Peter Kwainger, who became the home-based paramount chief from the Abahinem clan.
 Undumari married Nimbəmiə and went with him to Manus to work in the modern economy.
-This was before the Pacific War, making her one of the first modern Wautogik women.
+This was before the Pacific War, making her one of the first modern Wautogig women.
 Undumari was the mother of Mellam, one of our first professional teachers.
 Mellam married Lucy, of mixed Buka and Goroka parentage, and bore Albert Mellam.
 After her first husband died, Undumari married Yehaipim and bore Dr. Weibun and others.
 Undumari was also a strong and generous woman.
 Her voice in dancing was powerful and penetrating, especially when singing Mawon and Mendep.

 Maria Mukoi